msatyan/JWT_JS_Demo/README.md

 }
 ```

-The payload will carry the bulk of our JWT, also called the JWT Claims.
-This is where we will put the information that we want to transmit and other information about our token
+The payload will carry the bulk of our JWT, it may also referred as JWT Claims (We may embed multiple claims in a JWT).
+The payload is where we will put the information about the token that we want to transmit to the other end.
-The payload contains the bulk of the JWT; we may put any information that explains about this token, in general it is being called the JWT Claims
+We may put any information in the payload that explains about the token
-We may embed multiple claims in a JWT.
-Some claim names are reserved, though not mandatory.
+FYI: Some claim names are reserved, though not mandatory.

 ##### Some of the reserved claims are:
 * iss: The issuer of the token